For information about any of our programs, application, or any of our other student services please contact us:

 100%* Job Placement Rate

-The goal of the Mitchell Technical Institute Electrical Utilities & Substation Technology program is to provide students with an extensive hands-on experience that integrates the knowledge, skills and competencies that the electrical power utility industry needs to ensure that customers have access to power.
+The goal of the Mitchell Technical College Electrical Utilities & Substation Technology program is to provide students with an extensive hands-on experience that integrates the knowledge, skills and competencies that the electrical power utility industry needs to ensure that customers have access to power.
 Graduates will learn to install, inspect, test, repair and maintain electrical equipment in substations and other smart grid equipment on the power grid.

 Substation technicians are individuals who work with electrical engineers to design, construct and maintain a substation, the facility which collects power at the generation site, connects to a transmission grid and downloads energy to a distribution network where the power is delivered to the consumer.
 Graduates will find employment working outdoors at a substation or performing maintenance on the grid system housed inside a utilities service facility.